How to Process Ingredients for Carp Bait

 Fermentation can change sugars, acids, aroma compounds and other food-derived material, but the result is process-specific.

-For the wider science, read Fermented and Food-Signal Baits for Carp.
+For the wider fermented-bait subject, use Fermented and Food-Signal Baits for Carp.

 Enzyme treatment is not the same as fermentation.